 That Baby is going to be a human isn’t up for debate.
-He may be as cute as a kitten, but that’s probably where the resemblance will stop.
-But whether he is going to be a person, when you’re using the word to define a legal entity, well, that’s a little bit more up to you.
+They may be as cute as a kitten, but that’s probably where the resemblance will stop.
+But whether they are going to be a person, when you’re using the word to define a legal entity, well, that’s a little bit more up to you.

-In the U.S., a child’s legal personhood is first established by his birth certificate.
-If his parents aren’t married, a statement of paternity is generally thrown into the mix, depending on state laws and regulations.
+In the U.S., a child’s legal personhood is first established by their birth certificate.
+If their parents aren’t married, a statement of paternity is generally thrown into the mix, depending on state laws and regulations.

 After that, most families choose to apply for a Social Security number, which will then be used on identifying paperwork for school, jobs, home rentals or purchase, applying for a driver’s license, and a lot of other things Baby is still just a little bit too young for, but will probably be interested in eventually.